TAP-GGC/leapformankind/README.md

 ### Guide to Use Scratch
 [<img src= "media/technology/ScratchGuideThumbnail.png" width="400" height="200">](https://www.youtube.com/watch?v=v-GUbj7DMEE&list=PLTElqUEQXcpgx3EqxAWPbeGb6dNMnoSGX&index=5)

+## Game
+[Easy:](resources/LeapForMankind.sb3) Take a cruise around a circular track.
+Vroom Vroom!

+[Hard:](resources/LeapForMankindHard.sb3) This is where the fun begins.
+Drive around a maze.

 ## Usage
 Use your arrow keys to drive around the track.